SirPepe/ornament/Readme.md

 #### Options for `@reactive()`

-- **`initial` (boolean, optional)**: Whether or not to run the function when the element's constructor finishes, before any actual changes to any decorated accessor.
-Defaults to `true`
 - **`keys` (Array\<string | symbol\>, optional)**: List of attributes (defined by `@prop()` or `@attr()`) to monitor.
 Can include private names and symbols.
 Defaults to monitoring all content and IDL attributes defined by `@prop()` or `@attr()`.
 - **`excludeKeys` (Array\<string | symbol\>, optional)**: List of attributes (defined by `@prop()` or `@attr()`) not to monitor.
 Can include private names and symbols.
 Defaults to an empty array.
 - **`predicate` (Function `(instance: T) => boolean`)**: If provided, controls whether or not the decorated method is called for a given change